Clinical Research Jobs at University of Miami with Visa Sponsorship

 Which visa types does University of Miami commonly use for Clinical Research roles?

-The most common visa types for Clinical Research positions are H-1B, F-1 OPT (including STEM OPT extension), J-1, and TN for Canadian and Mexican nationals.
+The most common visa types for Clinical Research positions are H-1B, F-1 OPT (including STEM OPT extension), J-1 visa, and TN visa for Canadian and Mexican nationals.
 For candidates on a longer-term pathway, University of Miami also supports EB-2 and EB-3 green card sponsorship through the PERM process for eligible research staff.
 The right visa type depends on your current status, degree field, and the specific role.

 What qualifications are expected for Clinical Research roles at University of Miami?